koodikulma-fi/data-signals/README.md

     0
 );

+// Use.
-// Test.
-Let's say state1 and state2 variants come from somewhere. let val1 = mySource(state1a, state1b, "someKey"); // In one place.
+// ..
+Let's say state1 and state2 variants come from somewhere.
+let val1 = mySource(state1a, state1b, "someKey"); // In one place.
 let val2 = mySource(state2a, state2b, "anotherKey"); // In another place with similar data.
 // We can do it again, and the producers won't be retriggered (unlike without caching).